 Peeking over the rooftops, the 62-metre tower of St. Gangolf market church was once the tallest building in Trier.
 But the Archbishop couldn’t be one-upped by a church built by townspeople.
 He felt compelled to erect an addition to one of the towers of the Trierer Dom, a turreted brick-and-stone cathedral just off the market square, which sits upon Roman foundations and counts the rarely-displayed Seamless Robe of Jesus among its holy relics.

-Continuing south past the Hauptmarkt, I find a hat-trick of Roman attractions all within a ten-minute walk.
-First up is the monolithic Constantine Basilica–the largest single-room Roman structure still standing, commissioned by Emperor Constantine in the 4thcentury AD–with a soaring, unadorned interior that is jaw-dropping in its dimensions.
+Continuing south past the Hauptmarkt, a hat-trick of Roman attractions all lie within a ten-minute walk.
+First up is the monolithic Constantine Basilica–the largest single-room Roman structure still standing, commissioned by Emperor Constantine in the 4thcentury AD–with a soaring, unadorned interior that is jaw-dropping in its enormity.

-From there, a pleasant stroll through the gardens of the Rococo Electoral Palace brings me to the Rheinisches Landesmuseum, boasting Germany’s most extensive stash of Roman antiquities, including the world’s biggest horde of Roman gold coins.
-The stash of more than 2,600 coins was discovered beneath a cellar floor during building works in Trier in 1993.
+From there, a short stroll through the gardens of the Rococo Electoral Palace brings me to the Rheinisches Landesmuseum, which holds Germany’s most extensive collection of Roman antiquities, including the world’s biggest horde of Roman gold coins.
+This famous booty haul, consisting of more than 2,600 coins, was discovered beneath a cellar floor during building works in Trier in 1993.

 A final five-minute walk leads to the Kaiserthermen, the most impressive of Trier’s three Roman bath complexes.
 Above ground, you’ll find the ruins of a curving arched wall, while a labyrinth of spooky, moss-lined corridors tunnels through the earth below.